How to Replace iPhone 8 Battery

 Slide the opening left edge of the phone and move towards the volume buttons and adhesive, until you create enough gap to insert a tool.

 Slide the opening on the left edge of the Phone, start at the lower edge and move towards volume control buttons, break up the adhesive by holding the display in place.

-Note: Don’t do on the left corner of the display.
+Note: Don’t do it on the left corner of the display.

 Don’t pry the top edge of the display eye from the rear case, the plastic clip may break.
 Reinsert your tool at the lower right corner of the iPhone and slide around the corner to separate the adhesive.

 Pull up the Suction Cup: